Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Results

 \subsection{Secondary Analysis}

-We examine whether certain terminal field characteristics are associated with statistically significant behavioral homophily.
-In particular, we fit a logistic regression where the dependent variable is whether or not significant behavioral homophily was detected using the Benjamini-Yekutieli FDR procedure \citep{benjamini2001control} with $\alpha = .05$.
-We include the following independent variables: the ratio of \% of solo-authorships which are female and the \% authorships on multi-authored papers which are female ($R_i$); the log of the number of authorships ($S_i$); the proportion of female authorships ($F_i$); an indicator of whether the field is majority female($M_i$); and an interaction between $F_i$ and $M_i$.
-The interaction term allows the association of female proportion to differ depending on whether the field is majority female or not.

-We fit the logistic regression specified in~\eqref{eq:secondaryAnalysis} using a generalized estimating equation (GEE) \citep{gee2015}; to account for dependency across terminal fields, we use robust standard errors and specify clusters aligning to top level field.
+In the main text, we examined whether certain terminal field characteristics are associated with statistically significant behavioral homophily.
+In particular, we fit a logistic regression where the dependent variable is whether or not significant behavioral homophily was detected using the Benjamini-Yekutieli FDR procedure \citep{benjamini2001control} with a cut-off of $.05$.
+We fit the logistic regression using a generalized estimating equation (GEE) \citep{gee2015}; to account for dependency across terminal fields, we use robust standard errors and specify clusters aligning to top level field.
 We also specify a diagonal working covariance.
-The results are shown in Table~\ref{tab:secondary}.
-We see that the ratio of female solo-authorships to female multi-authorships is not significant, but the size of the terminal field and the proportion of female authorships is statistically significant.
-We also see that both the indicator for whether a field is majority female and the interaction term are not significant at the .05 level.
-While it is interesting to note that the estimate of the interaction term is negative, we also caution that the estimate may not be precise since the majority female indicator is only positive for $<.03$ of the terminal fields.

-Alternatively, if we define $H_i$ as whether behavioral homophily was detected under the Benjamini-Hochberg \citep{benjamini1995controlling} FDR control procedure, we see that the significant/non-significant covariates do not change, but the p-values for the majority female indicator and interaction term are much further away from .05 than when defining significance using the Benjamini-Yekutieli procedure.
-Results are shown in Table~\ref{tab:secondaryBH}.